 Erik Satie

 What then did Satie actually create in the squalor of his room in Arcueil?
 Firstly, his thousands of exquisite drawings on little cards, which he stored in old cigar boxes.
 Secondly, his articles, for we know from a letter to Constantin Brancusi that he stayed up all night recopying his article on Debussy for Vanity Fair on 24 August 1922.
 As he reckoned on finishing ‘around 7 a.m.’ on the 25th, and as the article covers only eleven small quarto pages, Satie could therefore still only produce about one page of calligraphed prose an hour, even when working flat out to gain money.
 Thirdly, some of the neat drafts of his scores, for several of these are signed and dated in Arcueil in the early 1900s.
 And this might well extend to the later theatrical scores written to meet deadlines on which he mentions working ‘day and night’—like the orchestral scores for Le Médecin malgré lui, Mercure, Relâche and Cinéma in 1923-4.
 Indeed, we know he worked on Relâche in Arcueil, for his concierge was disturbed by Satie playing one of his apparently unserviceable pianos there during the night in the summer of 1924.

-Erik Satie, Poster for Relâche, 1924
+Poster for Erik Satie, Relâche, 1924

 So where did Satie jot down his initial ideas, and where did he work them into shape?
 One answer is during his daily six-mile walks from Arcueil to Paris and back—which included many stops in cafés en route.
 According to Apollinaire, Satie composed mostly at night, stopping beneath each street lamp to write down the ideas that came to him, in pencil, in the little folded notebooks he carried in his overcoat pocket.
 As Satie’s initial ideas (especially after 1913) often took the form of simple melodies or arpeggios in straightforward rhythms, this is perfectly feasible.
 The individuality, residing in the harmony and texture, could be carefully realized later on.
 In 1918, the Mercure de France even explained that Satie’s musical productivity had been retarded during the war because most of the street lamps had been put out in the necessary restrictions.

 Perhaps the most celebrated account of Satie’s nocturnal creation comes from the poet Blaise Cendrars, who found the composer recumbent at the foot of the Obelisk in the Place de la Concorde during a night of heavy bombardment on 13 March 1918.
 ‘I stooped over him, thinking him dead.
 “What are you doing there?”
 I asked him.
 He replied: “I know very well that it’s ridiculous and that I’m not in a shelter.
 But what do you know, this thing shot up in the air and I had the sensation of being at the shelter.
 Then I wrote some music for the Obelisk.
 It’s music for the lady Pharaoh who is buried below.
 No-one ever thinks of her.
 It took this ghastly bombardment to bring me here; for the first time.
 Not a bad story, eh?”
 And he sniggered, with his hand over his beard, as he often did, his wicked eyes examining the monument.
 “Do you know who is buried here?”
 I asked Satie.
 “It seems it’s the mummy of Cleopatra.
 At least, that’s what I heard”.
 “You don’t say so”, Satie replied.
 “In that case I was right to write her a bit of music.
 Listen: ta, tarâ, ta, ta, ta, ta, ta / ta, tarâ, ta, ta, ta, ta / fa, do-ô, sol, ré, la, mi, si / Fa, do-ô, sol, ré, la, mi”.
+If the story is true.
+I have found no sign of this little march in Satie’s sketchbooks, but he was preoccupied with the perfect fourth and fifth at the time of Socrate, so this typically bizarre anecdote cannot be so easily dismissed.

-Place de la Concorde | André Vigneau, BHVP, Roger-Viollet
+Place de la Concorde, Paris | André Vigneau, Roger-Viollet

+Erik Satie